agc93/acmi/docs/content/faq/_index.md

 At current, ACMI will fully detect and specifically handle skins, radio portraits, weapons, crosshairs, canopies and visual effects.
 Any PAK files that can't be detected properly will still be included in the installer files in a separate "Extra Files" step.

-### What else can I do?
+### What happens to my lovingly crafted README files?

-- If you have any README files that you want to be installed, make sure they're in the **root** of the mod files, not in a folder of their own.
+If you have any README files that you want to be installed, make sure they're in the **root** of the mod files, not in a folder of their own.
+If you do that, no matter what choices someone makes in the installer, your README file will still be installed with all its veiled threats and shitpost-y lore details
-- We'll try our best to find a suitable image for the installer
-  - If there's only one `.png`/`.jpg` in the root folder, we'll use that.
-If there's more than one, we'll use the first one we find with "preview" in the name.
-- If you want to also have pictures for your skin files, just include a `.png` or `.jpg` with the _same name_ as the `.pak` file, beside it.
-  - For example, for a file at `Skins\UntoldGalmPack_F15C_F15ACipher1994_MageSlot.pak`, we would check for a `Skins\UntoldGalmPack_F15C_F15ACipher1994_MageSlot.png` file and use that if it's found.
-- If your `.pak` file has more than one skin in it, you can include the exact string `MULTI` anywhere in the file name.
-  - This slows down the build process but should correctly pull *all* included skins out, not just the first.
-  - For example, `F15SMTD_Monarch_Skin1_P.pak` will only get scanned for one, but `Flashy_NPC_Aircraft_MULTI_P.pak` would get scanned for _any_ skins

 ### Will it affect other users?